 Rory made his debut with Oper Frankfurt in 2018/19 with Così fan tutte and has conducted new productions of Die Zauberflöte for Lyric Opera of Chicago, San Francisco Opera, Royal Danish Opera and Opera Australia.
-Other highlights include Hänsel und Gretel; Il barbiere di Siviglia (Royal Opera House); Fra Diavolo (Teatro dell’Opera di Roma); Carmen (Santa Fe Opera, Canadian Opera, Teatro São Carlos); Ariadne aux Naxos (Opera Theatre of Saint Louis); The Cunning Little Vixen (Bergen National Opera); La Fanciulla del West (Grange Park Opera); A Village Romeo and Juliet (Wexford Festival).
+Other highlights include Hänsel und Gretel, ll barbiere di Siviglia (Royal Opera House), Fra Diavolo (Teatro dell’Opera di Roma}, Carmen (Santa Fe Opera, Canadian Opera, Teatro Sao Carlos), Ariadne aut Naxos (Opera Theatre of Saint Louis}, The Cunning Little Vixen (Bergen National Opera}, La Fanciulla del West (Grange Park Opera), A Village Romeo and Juliet (Wexford Festival).

-Rory’s discography with the BBC Scottish Symphony Orchestra includes an album with Danny Driver for Hyperion, and with Nicola Benedetti for Decca.
-His recording of symphonies no. 3 and 4 by Thomas Wilson with the Royal Scottish National Orchestra was released in 2019 on Linn Records to critical acclaim, and similarly with symphonies no. 2 and 5 in 2020.
+Rory has conducted the premieres of works by notable composers such as Sir James Macmillan, Sally Beamish and Geoffrey Gordon.
+His discography with the BBC Scottish Symphony Orchestra includes an album with Danny Driver for Hyperion and with Nicola Benedetti for Decca.
+His recording of symphonies no. 3 and 4 by Thomas Wilson with the Royal Scottish National Orchestra was released in 2019 on Linn Records to critical acclaim, and similarly with symphonies no. 2 and 5 In 2020.